 Background Knowledge: Why is Nasal Breathing Healthier than Breathing Through the Mouth?

-Tip #3: Sleep On the Side
+How to Stop Snoring Tip 3: Sleep On the Side

 The second most common cause of snoring is the tongue relaxing, falling back into the throat and constricting or blocking the airways while asleep.
 So what can you do against this type of snoring?
 Because this problem only occurs when sleeping on the back, there is an easy fix to it: Try sleeping on the side (ideal) or consider sleeping in a prone position.
 Positional therapy (position trainers) can facilitate the transition from sleeping on your back to sleeping on the side.